motorcycle 101 guides

 1. Introduction

 When Idaho was given its nickname, “The Gem State,” it exaggerated the abundance of precious metals and resources that the early residents believed were hidden within the territory.
 However, the motorcycle roads that cut through the state of Idaho are no exaggeration.
-Plenty of long, winding roads pass by the mountains and farmlands that dot the landscape.
+Plenty of long, winding roads passes by the mountains and farmlands that dot the landscape.
 To riders, the opportunities to go on adventures with their motorcycles are the best kind of treasure.

 2. Idaho Motorcycle Insurance

-• $25,000 for bodily injury to a person per accident
+• $25,000 for the injury or death of a person per accident

 • $50,000 for the injuries or death of multiple people per accident